jjjj473/VEN/README.md

 # VEN Text Editor

 A lightweight desktop text editor written in C using GTK and GtkSourceView.
 It is intended to run on many Linux distributions including Ubuntu, Debian, Fedora, openSUSE, Arch, Manjaro, Linux Mint, Elementary OS, Slackware and Gentoo.
+The interface emulates the classic Windows 2000 look with gray gradients and beveled controls.

 ## Features
 - Undo and redo